-The MSU Housing Education and Research Center strives to serve the Michigan Housing Industry by promoting and conducting housing research and technology transfer activities, and to maintain its status as the recognized resource for housing education and research in Michigan.
+The MSU Housing Education and Research Initiative strives to serve the Michigan Housing Industry by promoting and conducting housing research and technology transfer activities, and to maintain its status as the recognized resource for housing education and research in Michigan.

-Since January 1996, HERC has been a member of the National Consortium of Housing Research Centers.
+Since January 1996, HERI has been a member of the National Consortium of Housing Research Centers.
 The consortium members regularly exchange ideas and research results throughout the year.
 Annual reports are formally presented by all members of the consortium at the National Association of Home Builders’ (NAHB) annual convention - International Builders Show.

 2013-16: Housing Education and Leadership Program (HELP), National Housing Endowment, National Association of Home Builders (NAHB), Washington DC.